Oliver's Cornwall

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Trelissick Garden

 Developed by half-a-dozen families over 200 years, Trelissick is now in the care of the National Trust.
 Though best known for rhododendrons, magnolias, camellias and hydrangeas, it is also very much a summer garden.
 There is a fig garden, an aromatic garden, a dell with ferns, climbers, shrubs and exotic species, luxuriant herbaceous beds, a Cornish orchard and walks in the park and through woodland above the river and, since August 2004, you can arrive by ferry from Truro or Falmouth.
 As ever, National Trust maintenance is entirely immaculate.
 In the stable yard is a harness display and exhibition, nearby are an art and craft gallery, café, restaurant, plant centre and shop.
-Cottages (one is in a converted water-tower - on four floors!) for rent.
+Cottages on the estate (one is in a converted water-tower - on four floors!) are for holiday rental.

 Some of the superb lacecap hydrangeas